Bruschi die casting BLOG. Stay on top of the Industry

 Die casting simulation for shrinkage porosity prediction

-In zinc alloy a faster casting method has been developed, which makes possible to produce castings with specific features, suitable for the manufacturing of automotive parts, large and small household appliances components, and hydrothermal systems.
+In zinc alloy a faster casting method has been developed, which makes it possible to produce castings with specific features, suitable for the manufacturing of automotive parts, large and small household appliances components and hydrothermal systems.

-To predict shrinkage porosity and other defects, simulation has been increasingly used nowadays, as these software require less development cost and time than experiments.
+To predict shrinkage porosity and other defects, simulation is increasingly used nowadays, as these software require less development cost and time than experiments.
 Only some specific simulation programs, however, take into consideration the effect of back pressure in the cavity in die-casting.

 In this article we are going to discuss: